Khloe Kardashian Shows Off Sculpted Legs In Super-Short Dress For Good American Meeting In L.A.

-Khloe Kardashian was spotted in Calabasas, L.A., on Tuesday as she left a meeting for her clothing brand Good American, reported The Daily Mail.
+Khloe Kardashian was spotted in Calabasas, L.A., on Tuesday as she left a meeting for her clothing brand Good American, reported Daily Mail.

 The Keeping Up with the Kardashians star maintained her trademark sexy style for the business meeting in a short, black pinstripe mini wrap dress.
 The dress ended mid-thigh, showing off plenty of sculpted leg, while a sheer, low-cut black top teased the businesswoman’s cleavage.